How to Take Better Photos with a Smartphone

 One of the biggest challenges that novice photographers, even those with high-end DSLR cameras, face are getting the lighting right.
 The right amount and quality of light can make faces more radiant, food is more appetizing, and nature more enchanting.

 A premium smartphone may do acceptably well regardless of where your light is coming from, but to be sure, avoid taking your pictures when you’re facing your light source.
-Unless you’re going the silhouette way, let the light illuminate your subject, not you.
+Let the light illuminate your subject, not you, unless you’re going the silhouette way.
 Once you’ve gotten the hang of front- vs. back-lighting, you can experiment with sidelight and shadows for more creative and textured shots.

 Crop, don’t zoom